QingZ11/nebula-website/content/en/posts/segmentation-fault-gcc-illegal-instruction-trouble-shooting/index.md

 ## Conclusion

 - GCC won't adopt new instruction set due to compatibility issue by default.
-- To balance compability and performance, you need to do some extra work.
+- To balance compatibility and performance, you need to do some extra work.
 For example, select and bind a specific instance for gllibc when it is running.

 Finally, if you are interested in compiling the source code of Nebula Graph, please refer to the instructions [here](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/1.build/1.build-source-code/)